jdlib/JDBX/UserGuide.md

 Testing the update count can be shortened by calling `UpdateResult.requireCount`:

-	stmt.update(sql).requireCount(1); // throws an exception if the update count is not 1
+	stmt.update(sql).requireCount(1); // throws a JdbxException if the update count is not 1

 ### <a name="updates-updateclass">4.2 Update class